 Meta generally sources and directly hires our own full-time employees, which allows us control and oversight in managing the risks of modern slavery and human trafficking in our business operations.
-We use integrated systems and tools in pre-screening and outreach to candidates globally to ensure a consistent and fair process.
+We use integrated systems and tools in prescreening and outreach to candidates globally to ensure a consistent and fair process.
 Our trained and professionally skilled recruiting teams maintain continuous conversation with candidates throughout the recruitment cycle.
 Meta strives to provide a respectful and safe working environment for all our personnel, regardless of role, position, or employment status, and has zero tolerance for any threats, violence, harassment, coercion, or retaliation.
-We expect our vendor partners, independent contractors, consultants, and staffing suppliers to commit to the same standards and principles.
+We expect our vendor partners, independent contractors, consultants, and staffing suppliers to commit to the same standards and principles, and they are required to go through the same third party assessment as described below.
 Meta provides a grievance mechanism, through which an impacted or interested party may report any violations or activities inconsistent with our policies and compliance procedures.